c-bec-k/TitanfallGenesys/02-Equipment.md

 ### Dataspike

 The Dataspike is a tool used to hack into enemy Spectres, turrets or other computing devices.
-It has an on-board AI programmed specifically to hack into enemy computers. \
+It has an on-board AI programmed specifically to hack into enemy computers.

-**Use With:** The dataspike is specifically designed to be used with the combat knife. \
+**Use With:** The dataspike is specifically designed to be used with the combat knife.

 **Modifiers:** Dataspikes can perform Computers checks for a player with a Computers skill of 2 and an Intellect of 0.
-If unassisted it rolls [A][a] for Computers checks (see pages 26—27 of the _Genesys_ Core Rulebook for rules on assisted checks). \
+If unassisted it rolls [A][A] for Computers checks.

-**Hard Points Required:** 1 \
+**Hard Points Required:** 1
 **Price:** 500

 ### Enhanced Targeting Algorithm

-While most guided weaponry is good as-is, many users tweak the targeting code to acquire a lock faster. \
+While most guided weaponry is good as-is, many users tweak the targeting code to acquire a lock faster.

-**Use With:** Any weapon with the Guided quality may have this attachment. \
+**Use With:** Any weapon with the Guided quality may have this attachment.

-**Modifiers:** When you preform the aim maneuver you may add [AD] instead of [B] to your combat check. \
+**Modifiers:** When you preform the aim maneuver you may add [AD] instead of [B] to your combat check.

-**Hard Points Required:** 1 \
+**Hard Points Required:** 1
 **Price:** 800

 ### Holosight

 This device projects a hologram of a crosshair a meter or so in front of the barrel to aid in aiming the weapon.
-Unfortunately that also makes it easier to spot the shooter. \
+Unfortunately that also makes it easier to spot the shooter.

-**Use With:** Any firearm can have a holosight added. \
+**Use With:** Any firearm can have a holosight added.

 **Modifiers:** The shooter may aim as an incidental once per round at a target up to medium range.
-If the holosight is used, reduce any concealment dice the target is benefiting from by 1 until the beginning of the character's next turn (see page 110 of the _Genesys_ Core Rulebook for concealment rules). \
+If the holosight is used, reduce any concealment dice the target is benefiting from by 1 until the beginning of the character's next turn.

-**Hard Points Required:** 1 \
+**Hard Points Required:** 1

 **Price:** 500

 ### Laser Sight

 A simple and lower-tech solution than most on the Frontier are used to, it is a classic for a reason.
 A laser sight emits a low-level light beam that places a physical dot where the weapon is pointing.
-But due to the low output it has limited range. \
+But due to the low output it has limited range.

-**Use With:** Any firearm can have a laser sight attached. \
+**Use With:** Any firearm can have a laser sight attached.

-**Modifiers:** A laser sight adds the Accurate 1 quality, or increases an existing Accurate quality by 1. \
+**Modifiers:** A laser sight adds the Accurate 1 quality, or increases an existing Accurate quality by 1.

-**Hard Points Required:** 1 \
+**Hard Points Required:** 1

 **Price:** 500

 ### Silencer

-A silencer makes it harder for others to pinpoint the location of shots made with the weapon it is attached to. \
+A silencer makes it harder for others to pinpoint the location of shots made with the weapon it is attached to.

-**Use With:** Any firearm can have a silencer attached. \
+**Use With:** Any firearm can have a silencer attached.

-**Modifiers:** Adds [S][s] to any Perception or Vigilance checks to locate the shooter firing the weapon. \
+**Modifiers:** Adds [S][S] to any Perception or Vigilance checks to locate the shooter firing the weapon.

-**Hard Points Required:** 1 \
+**Hard Points Required:** 1

 **Price:** 100

 ## Armour Attachments